Vaseline for Tanning – Should You Use It?

-There is a myth in the tanning world, claiming that Vaseline will help you tan faster, helping to make the most of a short period of time in the sun.
+There is a myth in the tanning world that claims Vaseline will help you tan faster, allowing you to make the most of a short period of time in the sun.

-Lathered all over the body, the Vaseline supposedly intensifies the UV rays which reach the skin and cause them to tan your skin with a higher, faster intensity.
+Lathered all over the body, Vaseline supposedly intensifies the UV rays that reach the skin, causing it to tan with a higher, faster intensity.

-With so many great tanning oils and lotions on the market, should you use Vaseline to tan?
+With numerous great tanning oils and lotions available on the market, should you consider using Vaseline for tanning?

 Why Tanning With Vaseline Is A Bad Idea

-Tanning in the sun always comes with its dangers, from sunburn to increased risk of skin cancer, and using Vaseline will only quicken any damage done to the skin.
+Tanning in the sun always comes with its dangers, from sunburn to increased risk of skin cancer, and using Vaseline will only exacerbate any damage done to the skin.

-When in contact with the sun, skin cells produce more melanin, which gives the skin a tanned tone.
-These skin cells can only tan so much, and when in contact with intensified UV rays, elastin (fibers in the skin) start to break down, which over time causes the skin to sag and stretch, causing premature aging of the skin.
+These skin cells can only tan to a certain extent, and when exposed to intensified UV rays, elastin (fibers in the skin) begin to break down, which over time causes the skin to sag and stretch, leading to premature skin aging.

 Another downside to using Vaseline in the sun is that it will almost definitely cause breakouts and irritation.
-Being a thick substance, Vaseline will soak down and clog pores.
+Being a thick substance, Vaseline will seep into pores and clog them.

-Tie this in with sweating and excess oil in the sun, and you are sure to experience a breakout.
-This is especially dangerous for those who have sensitive or acne-prone skin and is best to just avoid it altogether.
+Combine this with sweating and excess oil in the sun, and you are likely to experience a breakout.

 Vaseline has many great uses, but using it for tanning is just not a good idea.